 - Suitability Purchases of securities for clients must be "suitable" to client needs and meet any and all requirements set out in the relevant advisory contract. - "Scalping" Advisers and associated persons of advisers should not acquire securities, recommend such securities to clients in anticipation of prices rising due to client purchases, and then sell their securities at a profit, or otherwise trade in securities for their own accounts contrary to the recommendations made to clients. - "Churning" Advisers must not engage in excess trading in accounts to generate commissions for certain broker-dealers or affiliates, or for personal gain. - Brokerage Allocation Advisers must generally allocate brokerage on the basis of "best execution" of clients' trade orders.
-Price is just one criterion to consider when
+Price is just one criterion to consider when determining whether

-&lt;sup>106 On October 16, 2023, the Division of Examinations of the U.S. Securities and Exchange Commission (the "Division") announced its examination priorities for 2024.
+On October 16, 2023, the Division of Examinations of the U.S. Securities and Exchange Commission (the "Division") announced its examination priorities for 2024.
 While the Division typically announces its examination priorities near the start of the calendar year, this is the first time that the Division has published its examination priorities this early, to align with the start of the fiscal year.
 The Division stated its hope that this will better inform investors and registrants of key risks, trends and examination topics on which the Division intends to focus in 2024.

 As in prior years, the Division's examination priorities focus on areas that the Division believes pose emerging risks to the markets or to investors, in addition to existing core risk areas.
 The Division acknowledged the short interval of eight months since the publication of the fiscal year 2023 priorities and noted that several areas of focus from last year will remain as priorities for the Division in fiscal year 2024.
-Notably, in contrast to previous determining whether brokerage meets the "best execution" requirement.
-Other relevant factors include quality and reliability of service, promptness, trading expertise, financial strength, research services, and availability of share classes with lower expense ratios.
+Notably, in contrast to previous examination priorities, there was no specific focus area concerning Environmental, Social and Governance ("ESG") issues in the 2024 examination priorities, although the wording of this year's areas of focus is certainly broad enough to capture ESG-related regulatory concerns.